 You need to have installed Automation Server with the matching Bizagi version under which your production environment is running.

-Open the Bizagi Management Console and select Open Existing Project in the Welcome to Bizagi window.
+Open the Bizagi Management Console and select Recent Projects in the initial window.

 Select the local server from the first drop-down list, and then select the project's name in the second drop-down list.